Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 In the daily chart above, the early cycle recovery is confirmed not only by price cycles making higher highs and higher lows but also by the order and angle of the moving averages.
 The 50-period (red), 100-period (green) and 200-period (blue) exponential moving averages are all moving upwards.

-✔️ Invest with a well-established company authorised and regulated by the UK Financial Conduct Authority (FCA).
+✔️ Invest with a well-established company authorised and regulated by the UK Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC), the Jordan Securities and Exchange Commission (JSC) and many others.

 ✔️ Gain access to the world’s most popular online trading platform MetaTrader for PC, Mac, Web, Android and iOS operating systems, provided for FREE by Admiral Markets.